martinjthompson/udsctf/README.md

 One widely used service is to read a Data IDentifier, which is abbreviated to DID.
 Each DID is addressed by a 16-bit number.
 The flag for each challenge is obtained by reading DID number associated with the challenge

 The content of a DID in a real ECU may or may not be documented publically.
 There is a configuration for the UDS Client which you will have to fill out to correctly decode the flags from the DIDs.
+For simplicity all the flags in these challenges will be 16 ASCII characters.

 ## Installation